 bio & contact

-Julie Herndon is an Oakland-based composer and performer working with internal/external space through improvisation, text, graphics, and electronics.
-Her work explores the body’s relationship to the self, to performance, and to tools like musical instruments and personal technology.
+Julie Herndon is an Oakland-based composer and performer.
+Her work explores the body’s relationship to the self, to performance, and to tools like musical instruments and personal technologies.
 Her electroacoustic work has been described as “blended to inhabit a surprisingly expressive space” (San Francisco Classical Voice).
-Her compositions have been performed by ensembles including JACK Quartet, Ensemble Dal Niente, Ensemble Proton Bern, Line Upon Line Percussion, TAK Ensemble, Retro Disco, and Left Coast Chamber Ensemble.
-Performances of her work include MATA Festival and MIS-EN_PLACE Bushwick in New York, Artistry Space in Singapore, Musée des Beaux-Arts in Dijon, Ely Cathedral in Cambridgeshire, and Hot Air Festival in San Francisco.
+Recent projects include compositions for JACK Quartet, Ensemble Dal Niente, Line Upon Line Percussion, Ensemble Proton Bern, TAK Ensemble, Retro Disco, and Left Coast Chamber Ensemble.
+Her work is performed in the US, Europe, and Asia, at venues including MATA Festival in New York, Artistry Space in Singapore, Musée des Beaux-Arts in Dijon, Ely Cathedral in Cambridgeshire, and Kalv Festival in Sweden.

 contact: jherndon [at] ccrma [dot] stanford [dot] edu